Powered By Blogger

 There are a few rules when you go and see Nativity!

-Rule 1 - TAKE KIDS!!!
+Rule 1 - TAKE THE KIDS!!!
 This is definitely not a movie to see without them and besides, everyone else will take their kids so you will just look silly!

-Rule 2 - Don't Expect the Hollywood Elite, The kids are REAL KIDS (barring the Cheeky Monkeys from Britain's got Talent) but other than that they all are normal kids, cast for a BBC movie
+Rule 2 - Don't expect the Hollywood Elite, The kids are REAL KIDS (barring the Cheeky Monkeys from Britain's got Talent) but other than that they all are normal kids, cast for a BBC movie.

 Rule 3 - you will think you are watching something by Ricky Gervais, the cast include ex Office & Extras stars so don't be confused!!

-Rule 4 - Smile!!, Its heartwarming.
+Rule 4 - Smile!!, Its heart-warming.

-It's not big budget, its not even well acted but it's fun.
-You want Hollywood to turn up and the kids are Fantastic!!!, keep an eye out for mini Elvis and the kid who's talent is turning purple - they are the best.
 The star of the whole movie is the Teaching Assistant, Mr Poppy, who delivers a brilliant performance even down to wearing his Parker as a cape (as we all did!) and acting, speaking and behaving throughout the whole film as a kid in the class, rather than a TA in charge of them!!

 My wife cried, my daughter laughed and my M&M's ran out all too quickly.
 Great cameos from Alan Carr and Pam Ferris and all in all a Happy Ending!!!